03 Jan The Manor House

-We walked down to the end of the garden, through the gap in the fence, followed the path to gravelled drive and walked to the side door I found 2 days ago.
+We walked down to the end of the garden, through the gap in the fence, followed the path to the graveled drive, and walked to the side door I found two days ago.

-Underneath the word there was a new picture.
-A little girl in a pink jacket was holding hands with the silhouette man.
+Underneath the word, there was a new picture.
+A little girl in a pink jacket was holding hands with the silhouetted man.
 It definitely wasn’t there the day before.

 “Alice, I really don’t like this.
 Can we go?”
 Peggy said this with unease, like she was truly afraid.
-I didn’t understand why until 2 days later.
+I didn’t understand why until two days later.

 Panicked and in shock we raced through the field and I lost Dylan and Peggy.

-Dylan finally showed up 2 days later.
-His mum saw what state he had returned back to his caravan in and thought he was ill so kept him in for a couple days until he appeared better.
+Dylan finally showed up two days later.
+His mum saw what state he had returned back to his caravan in and thought he was ill so kept him in for a couple of days until he appeared better.
 Neither of us had seen Peggy.
 We went to knock for her at her caravan but no one was home.
-Her parents were very sociable people so were probably at the beach or out with friends for the day so we didn’t think much of it.
+Her parents were very sociable people, so they were probably at the beach or out with friends for the day so we didn’t think much of it.

 “Uh, Alice, is that Peggy?”

 I squinted to the trees at the very back of the garden and sure enough there she was!